Welcome to today's edition of the Rush 24-7 podcast.

 The idea here that this is hope and change, you know what change would be would be a 15% flat tax.

-A real change would be revolutionary.
+Real change would be revolutionary.

 What Obama's offering is more of the old and the same old dating back to the 1930s.

-So I offered myself up and I said, I will meet with you anytime anywhere on a moment's notice.
+So I offered myself up and I said, I will meet with you anytime, anywhere on a moment's notice.

 So the prank was Jason Lewis was going to replay the audio clip of me offering to go anywhere at any time at a moment's notice to meet with Obama to present plans that would work.

-And after he played the clip of my saying that on Monday's program, he then announced that he had uh been informed late in the day that I was to be mysteriously absent.
+And after he played the clip of my saying that on Monday's program, he then announced that he had been informed late in the day that I was to be mysteriously absent.

 When in fact, nothing of the sort was true.